Apollys/TheLibraryOfLife/think_like_a_monk.md

 <br/>

 > Forgiveness actually conserves energy.
-Forgiveness eases stress, because we no longer recycle the angry thoughts, both conscious and subconsious, that stressed us out in the first place.
+Forgiveness eases stress, because we no longer recycle the angry thoughts, both conscious and subconscious, that stressed us out in the first place.
 >
 > [41]